-Besides, they leach chemical into the body through the lymphatic system and the skin.
+Besides, they leach chemicals into the body through the lymphatic system and the skin.

-Just on one bottle of name-brand deodorant the ingredients read: aluminum zirconium tetracholorhydrex Gly 19.2% (anhydrus), cyclopentasiloxane, stearyl alcohol, C12-15 alkyl benzoate, PPG-14 butyl ether, cyclodextrin, petrolatum, phenyl trimethicone, hydrogenated caster oil, talc, fragrance, ozokerite, behenyl alcohol, panthenyl, triacetate, tocopheryl, acetate, acetyl glucosamine.
+Just on one bottle of name-brand deodorant the ingredients read: aluminum zirconium tetracholorhydrex Gly 19.2% (anhydrous), Cyclopentasiloxane, stearyl alcohol, C12-15 alkyl benzoate, PPG-14 butyl ether, cyclodextrin, petrolatum, phenyl trimethicone, hydrogenated caster oil, talc, fragrance, ozokerite, behenyl alcohol, panthenyl, triacetate, tocopheryl, acetate, acetylglucosamine.
 Wow and that does not include the chemicals used to create the fragrance.

 According to a study conducted by McGrath of Northwestern University Feinberg School of Medicine, aluminum is associated with breast cancer.
 In addition, some link it to other illnesses, such as hormonal imbalances, allergies, Alzheimer`s disease, and birth defects.

 This is a good reason to stop using deodorants and try some natural deodorants instead.
 Most of them encompass the healing powers of coconut oil, anti-bacterial properties of essential oils, and odor eliminating properties of baking soda.

 Peppermint, sandalwood, lemongrass, rosemary, and lavender are some of the best essential oils to use in deodorants.
 They provide the same effect and protect you from chemical exposure.

 |• ¼ cup baking soda|